philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ```
 The second parameter of the append function accepts '...Type'.
 The ellipsis '...' means that it accepts any number of arguments.
 {{< alert color="warning" title="ATTENTION" >}}
-Every time a slice changes its ***cap*** means new allocation and copy, therefore pay attention to the cap and len it's a good
+Every time a slice changes its ***cap*** means a new allocation and copy, therefore pay attention to the cap and len it's a good
 way to be more efficient.
 {{< /alert >}}